 Contra Roosh V. on Evolution

-This is a response to a post by Roosh V: The Theory of Evolution Does Not Apply to Modern Human Beings.
+This is a response to an article by Roosh V: The Theory of Evolution Does Not Apply to Modern Human Beings.

 This is not a personal attack on Roosh.
-I have nothing against him, and I like the fact that he is thinking about these issues.
-Roosh is an intelligent guy who is right about a lot of things.
-He is, however, very wrong about evolution.
+I appreciate that he is thinking and writing about these issues, but he is very wrong about evolution.

 I’ll begin with his opening paragraph: